Long-eared hedgehog: Diet

 The long-eared hedgehog is an insectivore; 70% of its diet consists of insects, with some worms and a tiny amount of slugs and snails.
 The idea that these animals eat only slugs and snails is an unfounded assumption, as these comprise only about 5% of their natural diet.
 The breakdown of a wild hedgehog's diet is as follows: 30% beetles, 25% caterpillars, 11% earthworms, 10% bird eggs, 5% mammal meat, 5% slugs and snails, 3% millipedes, 3% earwigs, 2% bees, 1% bird meat and 5% that has been undefined by researchers.
 This diet breakdown is not specific to Hemiechinus auritus but a generalization about most hedgehog species.

 More specific to this species, Hemiechinus auritus is an insectivore that forages in the early evening looking for insects (such as grasshoppers and beetles), myriapods, gastropods, batrachians (amphibians), small vertebrates (such as lizards), eggs, fruits and plants.
 It may even eat snakes or other vertebrates by curling up to protect its underside as it eats the struggling prey.
 They prefer to live near a water source.
 However, if this is not available they depend on their food source for their water intake The long-eared hedgehog is active throughout much of the year and hibernates for shorter periods of time.
 The longest reported hibernation is 40 days.
 This hibernation may come in the summer or the winter.
 Also this hedgehog will travel up to 9 km during the night in search of food.

 Predators

 The long-eared hedgehog is hunted by the Eurasian eagle owl and makes up about 14% of the predatory birds' diet.
-It has been reported as prey for the Pharaoh eagle owl in the Azraq Nature Reserve in Jordan.
-The Long-eared hedgehog is a host of the Acanthocephalan intestinal parasite Moniliformis cryptosaudi and Pachysentis ehrenbergi in South Sinai, Egypt.
+It has been reported as prey for the Pharaoh eagle-owl in the Azraq Nature Reserve in Jordan.
+The Long-eared hedgehog is a host of the Acanthocephalan intestinal parasite Moniliformis cryptosaudi and Pachysentis ehrenbergi in Egypt.